Effective Strategy Execution: The Top 3 People Moves

 2. Totally Accountable Employees

-To motivate and retain key employees who are essential to your strategic growth plans, everyone from the C-suite to frontline employees must be held accountable to deliver on their commitments.
+To motivate and retain key employees who are essential to your strategic growth plans, everyone from the C-suite to frontline employees must be held accountable to deliver on their behavioral and performance commitments.
 Teams need to know that they will be held to a high standard and that they must do what they said they would do.

 Cultural accountability is the key to creating the high performance culture required for effective strategy execution.